the wandering chick

 Technically called the Lake Powell Resort, the lodge is also known as Wahweap Lodge because of its location at the Wahweap marina.

 Page, even though it has almost anything one would need or want, is in a pretty remote area, as can be seen from this picture.
-It was taken from the public library and is looking northwest toward the Vermillion Cliffs.
+It was shot from the public library and is looking northwest toward the Vermilion Cliffs.

 The Hanging Garden Trail